boardzilla/boardzilla-docs/docs/introduction/creating-a-game.md

 ## Before you get started

-In order to make a game in Boardzilla you'll need some to have installed:
+In order to make a game in Boardzilla you'll need to have:

 - [Node 18 or higher](https://nodejs.org/)
+- A Linux or Mac to develop on
+- A code editor of your choice

 As well, a knowledge of the following is essential to writing a game in Boardzilla: